Rikenunes8/feup-asso-HouseOfThings/docs/technology-choices.md

 * Cross-platform using React Native
 * Simple and user-friendly

-Native-like User Experience: React Native allows you to build mobile applications with a native-like user experience.
+React Native allows you to build mobile applications with a native-like user experience.
 It provides access to device-specific features and native components, resulting in an app that feels and performs like a native application.
-Cross-Platform Development: With React Native, you can write code once and deploy it on multiple platforms, such as iOS and Android.
-This significantly reduces development time and effort compared to building separate native apps for each platform.
-Access to Device Functionality: React Native provides access to device features like the camera, geolocation, sensors, and push notifications.
-This enables you to leverage the full capabilities of the device in your "House of Things" application.
+It also can also provide access to device features like the camera, geolocation, sensors, and push notifications.
+This enables you to leverage the full capabilities of the device.

-desired user experience

 ## What kind of data storage?
 * MongoDB: We have choosen to use a non-relational database, such as MongoDB, to store data like login information, rules, configurations, and other heterogeneous IoT protocol-related data.
 Given the diverse nature of IoT protocols and the custom rules users can create, a non-relational database offers flexibility and scalability to accommodate varying data structures and handle large volumes of data efficiently.
 MongoDB's document-oriented approach allows us to store and retrieve data in a schema-less manner, making it well-suited for our project's requirements.